IHE/ITI.mCSD/input/pagecontent/volume-1.md

 have identifiers of type Home Community ID, clients can expect to see these identifiers in the returned document metadata.
-- Sending a Provide and Register Document Set-b (ITI-41) or Provide Document Bundle (ITI-65) request to Organization A's XDR or MHD endpoint,
+- Sending a Provide and Register Document Set-b (ITI-41) or Provide Document Bundle (ITI-65) request to Organization A's XDR or MHD endpoint, clients can specify organizations B, C, D and/or E in intendedRecipient.

+Specific details of addressing to federated recipients are out of the scope of this IG.

 Examples of this kind of federated structure are shown in [ITI-TF Volume 1, Appendix E.9](https://profiles.ihe.net/ITI/TF/Volume1/ch-E.html#E.9.3),